ericytsang/ericytsang.github.io/content/archlinux-adventures/1-setting-up-arch-linux/2-creating-bootable-usb.md

-# overview
+# Overview

-the sections in this page covers:
+the sections in this page cover:

 1. acquiring the Arch Linux ISO
 2. creating a bootable Arch Linux USB (with the ISO)
 3. verifying the bootable Arch Linux USB setup

-# acquiring the Arch Linux ISO
+# Acquiring the Arch Linux ISO

 grab the BitTorrent for the Arch Linux ISO from [the official Arch Linux wiki download page](https://www.archlinux.org/download/)!